Fine-Grained Motion Compression and Selective Temporal Fusion for Neural B-Frame Video Coding: Experiments

 \subsubsection{Evaluation Metrics}

-We compute Peak Signal-to-Noise Ratio (PSNR) for quality assessment, and use bits per pixel (bpp) to measure the bitrate cost.
+Following previous works~\cite{li2021deep, li2022hybrid,li2023neural,li2024neural,sheng2025bi,nguyenquang2025fast,ho2022canf,chen2023b,sheng2025prediction,sheng2024spatial}, we compute Peak Signal-to-Noise Ratio (PSNR) in RGB color space for quality assessment, and use bits per pixel (bpp) to measure the bitrate cost.
 For comparative analysis between different codecs, we utilize the Bjøntegaard-Delta rate (BD-rate) metric, which calculates the average bitrate difference (\%) relative to an anchor codec.
 Negative BD-rate values indicate bitrate savings, positive values denote increased bitrate requirements.